ryanmcafee/flavorize/docs/providers/Azure.md

 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/${SUBSCRIPTION_ID}"
 ```

-After running the above, ensure you set "arm_client_id" and "arm_client_secret" in terraform.tfvars to the values obtained from creating the Azure Service Principal.
+After running the above, ensure you set "arm_client_id" and "arm_client_secret" in customizations/terraform.tfvars to the values obtained from creating the Azure Service Principal.
-You are required to set these variables to the correct values in terraform.tfvars in order for the kubernetes provisioning to successfully complete via terraform.
+You are required to set these variables to the correct values in customizations/terraform.tfvars in order for the kubernetes provisioning to successfully complete via terraform.

 ### Provisioning